Category: My Book

 - Make sure everything is working on small part, otherwise – re-editing the whole book will take LOTS of your time and turn you crazy for sure.

 - Try to finish project with people you hired in shortest amount of time.
-You can take as much time to write a book as you want, but other people can’t; if you depend on someone to participate in your project, make it as short as possible – people want to participate, but life may force them to switch to other business or projects and you have to protect yourself as much as you can from such events…
+You can take as much time to write a book or that annotated bibliography as you want, but other people can’t; if you depend on someone to participate in your project, make it as short as possible – people want to participate, but life may force them to switch to other business or projects and you have to protect yourself as much as you can from such events…

 - A Style Sheet is “Must have”.
 Many THANKS to Edie Eckman for her wonderful and such helpful class How to Say It.
 I highly recommend it!